operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_packagemanifests.md

       --crds-dir string        Root directory for CustomResoureDefinition manifests --default-channel        Use the channel passed to --channel as the package manifest file's default channel --deploy-dir string      Root directory for operator manifests such as Deployments and RBAC, ex. 'deploy'.
 This directory is different from that passed to --input-dir
-  -h, --help                   help for packagemanifests
+      --from-version string    Semantic version of the operator being upgraded from -h, --help                   help for packagemanifests
       --input-dir string       Directory to read existing package manifests from.
 This directory is the parent of individual versioned package directories, and different from --deploy-dir
       --interactive            When set or no package base exists, an interactive command prompt will be presented to accept package ClusterServiceVersion metadata